Society of American Magicians #94

 Or click here to find out about some of our past lectures.

-How about a lunch for magicians... every Saturday?
+How about a lunch for magicians... on a Saturday

-There is also a lunch every Saturday for magicians to just get-together, talk, show, and share -- not affiliated with any club, no membership needed... just be a magician, show up, and pay for your own lunch (not affiliated with SAM 94).
-We've been doing this weekly lunch for over twelve years!
+There is also a lunch on-demand on Saturdasy for magicians to just get-together, talk, show, and share -- not affiliated with any club, no membership needed... just be a magician, show up, and pay for your own lunch (not affiliated with SAM 94).
+We've been doing this weekly lunch for almost twenty years until the Chevy's Restaurant just up and closed!

-Yes, it really is still going on every saturday after all these years...
+Yes, it really is still going on once or twice a month on a saturday after all these years...
 Sometimes 2 people show up, sometimes 6 or 8 show up.
 Here it is...
-May 2007 and these weekly lunches are still going!

 In the PAST there was Glenn's Calendar of Magic!
 Let's see if he'll get the calendar up and running again...????
 Will he? or won't he?
 I think he won't...